 Example: You roll an 8.
+Because

-Because this hex with an 8 has a hazard, it does not produce.
-Orange does not receive brick for their city.
-Instead, Orange removes the hazard token from the hex and from their city.
+this hex with an 8 has a hazard, it

+Orange removes the hazard token

+from the hex and from their city.
 If you had rolled a 10, Orange's city would not have produced because it has a hazard token, and that hazard token would have been removed.